-[Editor's note: An earlier version of this post was published in December 2022.
-We are presenting it again here as part of our summer Best of Brick week.]
+[Editor's note: An earlier version of this post was published in January 2022.
+We are presenting it again with updated information for March 2023.]

 Buildings with tax abatements

 There are fewer buildings with tax abatements than there were a decade ago.
 Many of these programs have wound down or expired but there are some buildings still offering this perk.
 You'll find tax abatements in buildings where developers have been offered incentives to build.
-For example, to encourage the development of downtown Brooklyn, Extell was offered a tax abatement to build the condop Brooklyn Point on city-owned land.
+For example, to encourage the development of downtown Brooklyn, Extell was offered a tax abatement to build Brooklyn Point, which is a condop on city-owned land.

-Ari Goldstein, senior vice president of development at Extell, says buyers can use what they are saving every month to afford a bigger mortgage and gain greater purchasing power as a result.
+Ari Goldstein, senior vice president of development at Extell, says buyers can use the monthly tax abatement savings to afford a bigger mortgage and gain greater purchasing power as a result.

 “Buyers typically think the monthly costs will be expensive.
 However, the tax abatement changes the entire dynamic.
-For my buyers in particular, the affordable carrying costs made all the difference, and they were able to get access to all of these incredible amenities and services while staying within their monthly budget,” she says.
+For my buyers in particular, the affordable carrying costs make all the difference—they are able to get access to all of these incredible amenities and services while staying within their monthly budget,” she says.

 A warning though: These tax abatements do expire.
 Typically they phase out over time.
-Mihal Gartenberg, a broker at Coldwell Banker Warburg, recommends buyers who are using an abatement to keep costs low have an exit strategy for when taxes ramp up to their full amount.
+Mihal Gartenberg, a broker at Coldwell Banker Warburg, recommends buyers who are using an abatement to keep costs low have an exit strategy when taxes ramp up to their full amount.